Fears high as Canadian police search for stabbing suspect

 Associated Press

-JAMES SMITH CREE FIRST NATION, Saskatchewan (AP) — Fears ran high Tuesday on an Indigenous reserve in the Canadian province of Saskatchewan, as police warned residents that the suspect in a deadly stabbing rampage over the weekend might be nearby.
+JAMES SMITH CREE FIRST NATION, Saskatchewan (AP) — Fears ran high Tuesday on an Indigenous reserve in the Canadian province of Saskatchewan after police warned that the suspect in a deadly stabbing rampage over the weekend might be nearby and officers surrounded a house with guns drawn.

+Police later sent out an alert that it was a false alarm and they had determined the suspect was not in the community but people remained nervous with his whereabouts unknown and a province-wide alert still in effect.

 The fugitive’s brother and fellow suspect, Damien Sanderson was found dead Monday near the stabbing sites.
 Police are investigating whether Myles Sanderson killed his brother.
 The brothers are accused of killing 10 people and wounding 18.